agentmorris/camera-trap-ml-survey/README.md

 Bubnicki JW, Norton B, Baskauf SJ, Bruce T, Cagnacci F, Casaer J, Churski M, Cromsigt JP, Dal Farra S, Fiderer C, Forrester TD.
 Camtrap DP: An open standard for the FAIR exchange and archiving of camera trap data.
 EcoEvoRxiv, 2023.

 As of 10/2023, export to Camtrap DP is supported by Agouti and Trapper; import from Camtrap DP is supported by GBIF.
-If you are looking for a standard to consume or publish in 2023, my relatively unbiased opinion is that Camtrap DP is the one to which you want to hitch your wagon.
+If you are looking for a standard to consume or publish, my relatively unbiased opinion is that Camtrap DP is the one to which you want to hitch your wagon.

 ### Camera Trap Metadata Standard (CTMS)